Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 He looked at their management.
 “Mos’tly I’ll be talkin’ ‘ta ‘yer front-office folks.
 But I’ll come ‘round an’ give everythin’ a sniff!
 You let me know if I’m gettin’ in the way, ‘kay?
 I ain’t gonna take no offense.
 Balls, mebbe I can help if ‘ya got a use ‘fer a big wall o’ meat like me…”

-*Fuck yeah we could.* Gods, he was a fuckin’ *building* worth of muscle, and if the stories were even remotely true---
+*Fuck yeah we could.* Gods, he was a fuckin’ *building* worth of muscle, and if the stories were even remotely tru-

 “Oh?”
 The Great Father looked Moiki *right* in the eyes, and his heart stopped dead in his chest.
 “Well, lookin’ forward to it!
 Anyway, git back ‘ta work!
 Lunch’ll be on me today.”